 Conclusion

-Our analysis identifies relatively high heritability of some traits, such as survival and growth.
-This, coupled with the fact that heritability does not appreciably decline with increasing temperature manipulation, suggests potential for substantial coral adaptation to future conditions of weak to moderate climate change.
-In contrast, recent evolutionary models of corals consider the heritability of the thermal optimum for corals, Topt, to be anywhere from negligible (e.g., h2 = 0.01) to low/medium (e.g., h2 = 0.16) (Matz et al. 2018; Cropp and Norbury 2020; Matz et al. 2020).
+Our meta-analysis estimates relatively high heritability for some traits, such as survival and growth.
+This, coupled with the fact that heritability does not appreciably decline with increasing temperature manipulation, suggests the potential for coral adaptation to future conditions of weak to moderate climate change.
+Nevertheless, potential confounding factors that could bias some of our heritability estimates upwards remain to be explored, including the effects of preconditioning and canalization in adults, parental and symbiont effects, and transgenerational inheritance of CgP methylation.
+Recent evolutionary models of corals consider the heritability of the thermal optimum for corals, Topt, to be anywhere from negligible (e.g., h2 = 0.01) to low/medium (e.g., h2 = 0.16–0.50) (Cropp and Norbury 2020; Matz et al. 2020; Logan et al. 2021).
 However, there are no available estimates for coral thermal performance traits such as Topt, CTmin, CTmax, and B80, and our knowledge of how TPC parameters co-evolve remains very limited.
 For example, the evolution of higher thermal optima (Topt) may result in reduced maximal performance (Pmax) or performance breadth (CTmin, CTmax, and B80).
 Other genetic trade-offs such as growth vs. thermotolerance for both corals and symbionts may exist, further constraining coral evolution to climate change.
 Future studies would ideally construct TPCs using multiple temperatures across a known pedigree of individuals in order to calculate heritabilities and associated trade-offs for TPC parameters across one or multiple traits.
-Combined with our current knowledge of trait heritabilities, this would allow better predicts regarding thermal evolution of corals in response to climate change.
-Nevertheless, our findings reveal that corals may be capable of adapting more rapidly to the thermal challenges imposed by climate change than previously thought.
+Combined with our current knowledge of trait heritabilities, this would allow better predictions regarding thermal evolution of corals in response to climate change.
+Nevertheless, our findings suggest that corals may be capable of adapting more rapidly to the thermal challenges imposed by climate change than previously thought.

 Acknowledgements